Dr. Sherri Mason's groundbreaking research discovered the widespread prevalence of microplastics in the environment.

 The need for action is even more urgent given how little is understood about the health impacts of microplastics, even though most people regularly consume them.
 “We have enough data from looking at wildlife, and the impacts that it’s having on wildlife, to be concerned,” says Mason.
 “If it’s impacting [wildlife], then how do we think that it’s not going to somehow impact us?”
 She explains that at this early stage of research into the human health impacts, scientists believe there are two principle health concerns: the fact the microplastics are known to contain and absorb toxic chemicals, including endocrine disruptors, neurotoxins and carcinogens, that are then released in the body and that very small or nanoparticle-sized pieces of plastic may be able to migrate around the body with unknown effects.
 Mason observes that it's "worrying" that these small plastic pieces may leave the gastrointestinal tract and enter organs; "imagine putting little pieces of plastics between the synapses of your brain," she says.

-For her research and its impact on alerting policy makers and the public to the hazards of microplastics, Mason received the prestigious Heinz Award which recognizes "individuals whose impact on regulations and policies has resulted in the betterment of society" and includes a $250,000 cash award.
+For her research and its impact on alerting policy makers and the public to the hazards of microplastics, Mason received the prestigious Heinz Award in 2018 which recognizes "individuals whose impact on regulations and policies has resulted in the betterment of society" and includes a $250,000 cash award.
 While the scale of the problem can seem daunting given the vast amount of global plastic pollution, Mason encourages people to see her research not as discouraging, but hopeful.